hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 I presently teach: 3D Printing, Animation, Game Development (Coding) and Robotics with Machine Learning

 I strongly feel University Undergrads of all disciplines should have some form of hands on Machine Learning and Robotics before graduation.
-Unfortunately, simplification often results in a loss of big picture knowledge and capability. <b>So the challenge is: how to simplify ML without losing computing flexibility. </b>
+Unfortunately, simplification often results in a loss of big picture knowledge and capability.<br><br>

+<b>So the challenge is: how to simplify ML without losing computing flexibility. </b>

-I turn 60 next year and will retire from teaching in a few years (I would like to continue part-time working on tech solutions after retiring).
+I turn 60 next year and will retire from teaching in a few years, I would however like to continue part-time working on tech solutions after retiring.

 <br><br><br><br><br><br><br><br><br><br><br><br><br>